-“I don’t know if I have enough stuff for a full time virtual assistant.
+“I don’t know if I have enough stuff for a full-time virtual assistant.
 What could they do for me?”.

-I tell them, I would like to write more blogs, because I enjoy it but my business has me answering emails and phone calls all day, and paying bills.
+I tell them I would like to write more blogs because I enjoy it, but my business has me answering emails and phone calls all day and paying bills.

-Sometimes my focus wonders, and I start talking about spending more time with my kids, taking piano lessons, going sailing, all stuff I wanted to do more of – and all of the stuff I have been doing more of since I outsourced my business.
+Sometimes my focus wanders, and I start talking about spending more time with my kids, taking piano lessons, going sailing, all stuff I wanted to do more of – and all of the stuff I have been doing more of since I outsourced my business.

 Can someone actually set up a business that runs on its own and does so virtually, allowing you to plan the rest of what you want for your life, to plan your personal wealth?

 Give me a call.
-I would love to help you get set up with virtual assistants, and realize it works.
+I would love to help you get set up with virtual assistants and realize it works.